app-json/app.json/README.md

     validate               Validate the app.json file in the current directory schema [options]       Write the app.json schema to STDOUT deploy <repo>          Deploy an app from GitHub using a shorthand URL.

-  Options:

-    -h, --help     output usage information
-    -V, --version  output the version number

-  Use 'app <command> --help' to get more information about a specific command.
 ```

 ## Schema